Reporting requirements

 Your financial statements

 You shouldn’t account for Paid Parental Leave funds as revenue or an expense.
-However, you do need to include the cash receipts and cash payments in your statement of cash flows.
+However, you do need to include cash receipts and cash payments in your statement of cash flows.

 Read more about accounting standards and financial statements, on the Australian Accounting Standards Board website or talk to your accountant.